Table of contents

 You can go with the free plan, it should be enough to get you started, you will be notified three times a day for notifications.

-There are many other methods you can choose to build links to your website, that would include commenting on high-authoritative blogs or sites, you can write a review or contribute to the article or post by expression critical thinking of yours and naturally, without being intrusive you can slip in a link to your post, or you can express your thoughts on forums like Quora or Hubspot and provide constructional answers to other people’s questions.
+There are many other methods you can choose to build links to your website, that would include commenting on high-authoritative blogs or sites, you can write a review or contribute to the article or post by expressing critical thinking of yours and naturally, without being intrusive you can slip in a link to your post, or you can express your thoughts on forums like Quora or Hubspot and provide constructional answers to other people’s questions.

 A kind-hearted gesture would be to notify the owner of a site you spot a broken link to fix it, eliminate it or replace it, and that nice gesture might follow up with a link to your website.